Binge watch Disney+ with these unlimited Verizon plans

 - Expensive

-This no-compromise Get More Unlimited plan has everything a heavy streamer needs to keep going without giving up any quality or download speed.

-Binge Watcher: Do More Unlimited
+Best for Multiple Devices: Do More Unlimited

-The Do More Unlimited plan is the same price as the Play More plan but with more premium data.
-It also only includes six months of Apple Music and streams videos at 480p.
-A side effect of this lesser configuration is that streaming video will use less data letting you go longer without eating through your premium data, which is up to 50GB.
+The Do More Unlimited plan is the same price as the Play More plan but it's geared more towards getting work done on more devices thanks to getting 50% off of an Unlimited connected device plan.
+This means that you can get a Verizon powered tablet online with plenty of data for less.

-There is a way around this.
-If you know which series you plan to watch, you can plan ahead and download the high quality video for offline viewing.
+It also includes six months of Disney+ and Apple Music.
+Premium Network Access gets you 50GB of premium data as well as optional 720p video streaming.
 If you have 5G service in your area, all other concerns dissolve and you get unlimited service with full quality videos while streaming.
+5G Ultra Wideband and nationwide 5G will work on this network.

+Unless you want to get another device connected, you'll likely find a better value in the Play More Unlimited plan for the same price.
+Still, for the right customer, this plan is nice to have in the lineup.

 Pros: